Kalshi Fees Explained: The Real Cost Per Trade

 Now consider a more common scenario.
 You think a contract priced at $0.52 should be $0.57 — a 5-cent edge.

 That 5-cent edge just became a 1-cent net edge after fees.
-And if the price only moves to $0.55 instead of $0.57, you are actually losing money after fees on a trade where your directional call was correct.
+And if the price only moves to $0.55 instead of $0.57, you’re actually losing money after fees on a trade where your directional call was correct.
+Use our Probability Calculator to see exactly how fees shift your breakeven on any contract.

 Example 3: Rapid Scalping